AzharMithani/Data-Science-and-Analytics-Projects/README.md

 # Workshop-Projects
 I now realize that I could have done a lot more productive thongs.
 However, I am happy and that's all that matters.

-# I am listing all of R Projects (Some of Projects are open source, you can find their code in my repositories)
+# I am listing some of my published projects (Some of Projects are open source, you can find their code in my repositories)

 - Asset Comparison Toolbox